Skip to Content

 Educational campaigns involve community talks, school visits, and social media outreach, urging folks like you to protect habitats and advocate for conservation efforts.

-Spread the word; these birds need you to help with conservation efforts.
+Spread the word; these birds need you to help with conservation efforts to protect their habitats

 Conclusion